shatsky/lightning-image-viewer/README.md

 See GitHub releases page for pre-built Windows binaries and Ubuntu packages or, in case you want to build them yourself, build steps in the workflow in .github/workflows/ which is used to build them.

-Windows binaries are also published in [Microsoft Store](https://apps.microsoft.com/detail/9np4j8k90smk) .
+Windows binaries are also published in [Microsoft Store](https://apps.microsoft.com/detail/9np4j8k90smk) ; it's recommended for Windows users to get the app from there, because it allows to manage file types associations conveniently; Windows Settings -> Apps -> Default Apps -> Lightning Image Viewer page lists file types supported by app.

 Note: release artifacts are built with build provenance attestation, allowing to verify that they are built via GitHub Actions workflow on GitHub CI/CD from original source.
 Attestations are available at https://github.com/shatsky/lightning-image-viewer/attestations (direct link to attestation for specific release should be provided in release notes), verification is as simple (if you trust GitHub to verify its signatures for you) as comparing SHA-256 hash of downloaded file with one listed in attestation.